Cloud-Schematics/openshift-hub-and-spoke-vpc-arch/README.md

 This module creates a resource key for the Sysdig and LogDNA resource instances created by the [resources module](##resources).
 These keys are used to install LogDNA and Sysdig agents onto the cluster after provision.

+#### Note on Sysdig Using Private Service Endpoint

+As of the IBM Terraform Provider v1.25.0, the default Sysdig agent Daemonset requires access to the public internet to properly install agents.
+As a workaround, replace the default image in the Sysdig daemon set in the kubernetes namespace `ibm-observe` with `icr.io/ext/sysdig/agent:latest`.
+This will enable sysdig monitoring over the private service endpoint

 -----

 ## Bastion VSI

-This module creates two VSI in the [VPC proxy subnet](###proxysubnet).
+This module creates two VSI in the [Spoke VPC](###Spoke-VPC).
 A linux VSI that uses terraform to create an NLB proxy, and a Windows VSI.
 Both of these instances can be used to manage the OpenShift cluster.

 For each VSI, a floating IP is created to allow connection from your local machine.